GCW48/cs386-a1/Deliverables/deliverable3.md

 # Model

-Conceptual mode of system as UML Design
+Conceptual model of system as UML Design

 # Teamwork